BlueFrogGaming/fiona/README.markdown

 ### SettingsTemplate

-Fiona comes with a template class named SettingsTemplate and an associated Rails initializer for storing simplifying the management of application settings.
+Fiona comes with a template class named SettingsTemplate and an associated Rails initializer.
+Together they simplify the management of application settings.
 To begin using this feature you will need to uncomment the code in config/initializers/settings.rb.
 Your entire application will then have access to the constant "S" which contains all